 After the header, include enough information to allow the receiver to triage the message.
 This is where your verbs from above come in.
 A clear verb and a specific noun make for a good subject line.

-Action Required COB: Choose Presentation Title
+Response Required COB: Choose Presentation Title

-Action Required Friday 14th: Validate ERP project committee membership
+Response Required Friday 14th: Validate ERP project committee membership

-Primer for Friday Bid Meeting: Read Context for Bid go no-go decision
+Action Require for Friday Bid Meeting: Read Context for Bid go no-go decision

 FYI: New Fourth Floor Layout Plans